awsdocs/aws-java-developer-guide-v2/doc_source/http-configuration-crt.md

 ## Post\-quantum TLS support<a name="post-quantum-tls-support"></a>

 You can configure the CRT\-based HTTP client to use post\-quantum TLS when your application makes requests to Amazon Kinesis\.
 Use the `tlsCipherPreference` method on the HTTP client builder\.
-Refer to the following example code snippet and the [API documentation](http://docs.aws.amazon.com/sdk-for-java/latest/reference/software/amazon/awssdk/http/crtAwsCrtAsyncHttpClient.Builder.html)\.
+Refer to the following example code snippet and the [API documentation](https://docs.aws.amazon.com/sdk-for-java/latest/reference/software/amazon/awssdk/http/crt/AwsCrtAsyncHttpClient.Builder.html)\.

 ```
 SdkAsyncHttpClient awsCrtHttpClient = AwsCrtAsyncHttpClient.builder()
                                .tlsCipherPreference(TlsCipherPreference.TLS_CIPHER_KMS_PQ_TLSv1_0_2019_06)
                                .build();
-KmsAsyncClient kms = KmsAsyncClient.builder()
+KinesisAsyncClient kac = KinesisAsyncClient.builder()
                   .httpClient(awsCrtHttpClient)
                   .build();
 ```